rpgd60/tfcta/lab_08_work_with_state/state-s3/acme02/create-state-bucket/README.md

 Convention used in these examples / course
 - State bucket specific to project specified in var.project (e.g. "acme02)).
     - ${var.project}-terraform-state-${local.account_id}-${var.environment}
+    - Example: acme02-terraform-state-975022449833-dev
 - Lock table is also unique per project.
-Terraform will add an app-specific item when locking the state
+Terraform will add an app-specific item when locking the state.
+Note we do not include the account number in the table name, since they can be unique across accounts.
     - ${var.project}-terraform-state-locks-${var.environment}
+    - Example: acme02-terraform-state-locks-dev
-- Each app within the project (e.g. example-01 and example-02) use app-specific keys within the same bucket
+- Each app within the project (e.g. example-01 and example-02 within project acme02 ) use app-specific keys within the same bucket
-    - ${var.project}/
+    - ${var.project}/APPNAME/terraform.tfstate

 Example:

 For app  "example-01"
-    bucket         = "acme02-terraform-state-dev"
+    bucket         = "acme02-terraform-state-975022449833-dev"
     dynamodb_table = "acme02-terraform-state-locks-dev"
     key            = "acme02/example-01/terraform.tfstate"  ## Note key is application specific

 For app  "example-02"
-    bucket         = "acme02-terraform-state-dev"
+    bucket         = "acme02-terraform-state-975022449833-dev"
     dynamodb_table = "acme02-terraform-state-locks-dev"
     key            = "acme02/example-02/terraform.tfstate"  ## Note key is application specific